salahamassi/AppRouter-UIKit/README.md

 # How to use it?

-1- in app delegate define a instatnce of app router
+1- in app delegate define a instance of app router
 ```swift
  var appRouter: AppRouter?
 ```

-2- when windows is ready assing app router instance as follow
+2- when windows is ready, assign the app router instance as follow
 ```swift
  router = AppRouter(window: window, rootViewController: nil)
 ```